NAMIBIA 13 Days or NAMIBIA EXPRESS 7 Days

 Why go ?

-—With the Atlantic Ocean to one side, and the world's oldest desert on the other, visiting Namibia is like no other destination.
-A staggering combination of breath-taking landscapes that will make you feel like you're in another world.
-It’s home to the towering sand dunes of Sossusvlei and Swakopmund, a rich indigenous & colonial history, the wildlife mecca of Etosha National Park and a thriving adventure activity scene.
+—With the Atlantic Ocean on one side and the world's oldest desert on the other, Namibia offers a unique experience.
+Its stunning landscapes feel otherworldly.
+Highlights include the tall sand dunes of Sossusvlei and Swakopmund, rich native and colonial history, the wildlife hub of Etosha National Park, and many adventure activities.

 Before you go: